michaelihwang/credit-card-monitor/README.md

 # Credit Card Monitor App
-React Native with Redux App for .
+React Native with Redux App that consolidates all linked credit card balances in one place.
+The app uses Plaid's APIs to securely connect and fetch latest balances.

 ![](example.gif)